 We discourage the administration of any medication in the school setting.
 If required, however, a trained member of the school staff may dispense prescription medication to students.
-In order for prescription medicine to be dispensed, appropriate forms must be completed by a family doctor.
+In order for prescription medicine to be dispensed at school, a family doctor must complete the appropriate forms.
 All prescription medication must be in their original packaging and stored in the nurse's office.
 Under no circumstances may any nonprescription medication, including aspirin and cough drops, be in the possession of students at school.